-Choose whether or not to display the name of the Client’s HUB Page on the page itself.
+Choose whether or not to display the name of the Client’s START Page on the page itself.

 Graphic (for shortcode [wpc_client_graphic])